upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 ## Summary: Patterns of Recurring Challenges

-Across diverse contexts, the problem space described in the previous page gives rise to a recurring set of challenges:
+The characteristics described in the **[Problem Space](./problem-space.md)** define the environment in which software systems exist and evolve.
+Within this environment, a set of challenges arises repeatedly across organizations, domains, and technological contexts:

 - decisions that are implicit rather than explicit,
 - loss of original intent and rationale over time,